oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 types are needed in order to unfold them but types below the direct references are not.

 ### 3.3.6 Links
-Types in an information model cannot reference themselves, either directly or indirectly through other types.
+The container graph of an information model cannot have cycles, meaning that an instance of a type cannot recursively contain other instances of that type either directly or indirectly through other types.
-In other words, a type graph cannot have cycles.
-But an information model can represent arbitrarily-connected *instance* graphs using links.
-Links can have any syntax including integers, UUIDs, addresses, format-specific strings such as URIs, or unrestricted strings.
-The only information modeling requirement is that the identifier of an instance (its primary key) must have the same syntax as any links that reference it (foreign keys).
+But a type can contain references to itself or to other types without restriction, as long as the referenced type contains a primary key that identifies instances of that type.

-The link extension automates that requirement: the *key* option within a structured type designates a field as a primary key, and the *link* option designates a reference to an instance of a specified type.
+The link extension supports references: the *key* option designates a field as a primary key, and the *link* option designates a field as a foreign key that references an instance of the specified type.
-The *key* and *link* options do not affect the serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking or enforcing referential integrity.
+The *key* and *link* options do not affect serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking referential integrity.

-As an example, a Person type might be used to represent friends, family and employment relationships.
-This example assumes that an Organization type is defined elsewhere with a Key field called 'ein':
+As an example, a Person type might include family, friend, and employment relationships:

     Person = Record
         1 id        Key(Integer)